bbdimitriu/bbdimitriu.github.io/_posts/2023-01-14-early-adventures-zio-land.markdown

 But I believe that I have already touched on most of the usual aspects of the development lifecycle (writing the code, testing, deployment, debugging, profiling, etc) and ZIO had an idiomatic approach to most of these aspects.

 I have been quite lucky that I was able to use it in a small greenfield application, and I think that this is the best way to make a start with it.
-So I'm looking forward to new use cases that can benefit from the elegance and safety of effect systems and ZIO in particular.
+So, I'm looking forward to new use cases that can benefit from the elegance and safety of effect systems and ZIO in particular.

 One new ZIO feature that I'd be interested to try is [zio-direct](https://github.com/zio/zio-direct), which promises to make the program structure easier to understand, especially for developers that don't have much experience with functional programming, chained `flatMaps` and the Scala "for comprehension".

-I'm also looking forward to better runtime compatibility between minor releases, because at the moment it can cause some puzzling situations, with seemingly no way out.
+I'm also looking forward to better runtime compatibility between minor releases, because currently it can cause some puzzling situations, with seemingly no way out.

 Perhaps [zio-http](https://zio.dev/ecosystem/community/zio-http) will become the de-facto HTTP client/server library for the ZIO ecosystem, so hopefully it will work out for my future use cases.